BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 shares where "m≤n", but if fewer than "m" of the shares are brought together, they tell nothing about the secret.

-> :book: ***What is VSS?*** VSS, or Feldman VSS, or Verifiable Secret Sharing, is a variant of Shamir's Secret Sharing.
+> :book: ***What is VSS?*** VSS, or Verifiable Secret Sharing, is a variant of Shamir's Secret Sharing.
 It allows the verification of shares, so that recipients know they actually define a secret, which is crucial to some FROST methods of key generation.
 (VSS shares can also prove the continued existence of the shares without actually revealing them, which is great for secret resilience, but less important for FROST itself.)

 Beyond being a threshold signature system, FROST is also a Schnorr signature system, which refers to the exact process (algorithm) used